 An example of a HubSpot Marketing Dashboard that can be used instantly

 With dashboard reporting, the agency and the client are both in sync with their current marketing & sales analytics, along with their monthly and quarterly goals.
-Whether it’s on TV screens or computers in each office, your live data feed can be monitored in real time.
+Whether it’s on TV screens or computers in each office, your live data feed can be monitored in real time using a business dashboard software.
 This now gives your agency or your company the agile ability to address any red flags or supplement any positive trends in your weekly sprint.

 These days, I keep my referral list to a minimum: